A Young Supernova Selection Pipeline For The LSST Era: Optimal 4MOST-like Strategy

 The TiDES survey will spectroscopically follow-up transients that are selected from the LSST live transient alerts using 4MOST.
-As of now, there is no coordination between the observing strategies of LSST and 4MOST, which results in an unknown variable delay between the triggering of an LSST SN and its follow-up 4MOST observation.
+As of now, there is no coordination between the observing strategies of LSST and 4MOST, which results in an unknown variable delay between the selection of an LSST SN and its follow-up 4MOST observation.
 This leads to many cases where the signal to noise ratio (SNR) of a 4MOST observed SN spectrum is much lower than its highest obtainable SNR.
 Furthermore, the lack of coordination also negatively impacts our YSN selection criteria, as the unknown variable delay could be days, weeks, or even months, at which point a selected YSN has evolved and is likely no longer an early-time SN.
-To fully utilise our YSN selection criteria 4MOST would have to follow-up the targets within a few days of selection.
-Therefore, we propose to construct a 4MOST observing strategy for the case of maximising transient follow-up.
+To fully utilise our YSN selection criteria, follow-up of the targets should be conducted immediately.
+However, this is not possible with a 4MOST-like instrument due to the lack of a target of opportunity mode.
+Immediate follow-up of some targets could be conducted with dedicated target of opportunity programmes on instruments such as X-shooter \citep{Vernet_2011} or {\sl Son-of-X-shooter} \citep[SOXS;][]{Schipani_2016}.
+However, these programmes would not provide the scale of observations that a TiDES-like survey could provide.
+Therefore, we propose to construct a 4MOST-like observing strategy for the case of maximising transient follow-up.